Felipe Fernández-Armesto

 Africa, Asia, Atlantic, Britain, Europe, Global, Latin America, Mediterranean, Middle East, United States

-Current research projects in the history of language and of cultural organisms; current or recent undergraduate classes on global environmental history, early colonial Native Mesoamerican source materials, and the history of wisdom; graduate supervision across a wide field, mainly in the early modern history of colonial societies.
+Current research projects in the history of primatology, of language and of cultural organisms; current or recent undergraduate classes on global history, environmental history, early colonial Native Mesoamerican source materials, history of exploration, Columbus, and the history of wisdom; graduate supervision across a wide field, mainly in the early modern history of colonial societies.